ChiKitsune/SwapThings/README.md

     - SET will swap all of the four basic armor slots.
     - RANDOM will choose a random single option (helm, chest, legs, boots, mainhand, or offhand) from the list.
       - Note: RANDOM is likely to choose different slots for the two players.
 It prefers non empty slots but it is possible to switch boots with a helm this way.

+#####  ```/swapthings swaphands [playername] [courtesy of]```
+    Swaps the held and offhand items
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.

 #####  ```/swapthings swaplocations [playername] [playername]```
     Swaps the location of the two players with each other.